felipemartinezs/SFND_2D_Feature_Matching/README.md

 #### MP.8 Performance Evaluation 2
-* Count the number of matched keypoints for all 10 images using all possible combinations of detectors and descriptors.
-* In the matching step, the BF approach is used with the descriptor distance ratio set to 0.8.
+The eighth task is to count the number of matched keypoints for all 10 images using possible detectors and descriptors combinations.
+In the matching step, use the BF approach with the descriptor distance ratio set to 0.8.

 * Solution Result: please check `MP_8_Matched_Keypoints.csv`

 ![image-4.png](./images/tables/mp8_table.PNG)